 The Second Survey of the Coal Fields

 After the disastrous 1907 winter storm, Myron Rodgers and the Alaska Syndicate parted ways, and he went back to the copper mine that he had found earlier on the Portland Canal.
 It was in British Columbia and on the boarder of Alaska .
-Wes Rodgers also worked there with his brother; however, he had over the years worked for other people in the northwest doing surveys and filing claims.
-One of these was Mr. Clark Davis, who had an interest in the Bering River coal fields and acquired the Alaska Syndicate claims.
+Wes Rodgers also went there with his brother; however, he had over the years worked for other people in the northwest doing surveys and filing claims.
+One of these was Mr. Clark Davis, who had an interest in the Bering River coal fields and was involved with the Alaska Petroleum and Coal Company.

-Wes went home to Seattle in October 1907 from Katalla and appears in early 1908 to have gone to the copper mine on the Portland Canal.
+Wes had gone home to Seattle in October 1907 from Katalla and in early 1908 went to the copper mine on the Portland Canal.
 I have a cell phone but do not use it much.
 People ask me how I expect people to find me without it.
 I cite the times people have found me all over the world before cell phones.
 However, I like the case of my grandfather being located on the Portland Canal in 1908.
 Mr. Clark Davis needed Wes to settle a claim dispute in the Bering River coal field and put an all-call out for him.
-Wes had done the original survey, and Mr. Davis with renewed interest in the coal there needed him.
+Wes had done the original survey in 1906, and Mr. Davis with renewed interest in the coal there needed him to settle the claim with the government.
 The all-call found Wes standing on the pier in February 1908.

 Wes observed that these surveys had to be made under the government control and had to be correct.
 One had to get a permit from the government (the United States Deputy Surveyor for Alaska), and the allowed errors were very small – nearly perfect.
 The survey had to start by taking observation on the sun and turn off true North.
 The errors that were allowed were 3 minutes in angles and 6 inches in 1000 feet.
 In the mountainous country of the Bering River these errors were very difficult to meet and one had to pay close attention.

 This story is about how Wes made the quick trip to Seattle to see Mr. Davis only to be sent back to Alaska to survey the coal field.
 Both these events were under extreme hardships.
 The trip to the coal field claim was up the Bering River, and the fish cannery was probably the one across the river from Goose City.
-From the cannery their next stop was near Stillwater where they appear to have gone up Shepherds Creek.
-This area is the one described above in The Final Check - Bears.
+From the cannery their next stop was near Stillwater where they appear to have gone up Canyon Creek by Carbon Mountain to the Alaska Petroleum and Coal anthracite claim.